kirru2198/lamda/offline/9_What is Elastic Beanstalk?.md

 - **Python with Corretto 8 and 11 (Amazon’s OpenJDK builds)**

 This flexibility makes it easier to work with your **preferred stack**.
+> This flexibility makes it easier to work with your preferred set of tools and programming language.

 ---